RTippin/messenger/README.md

 composer require rtippin/messenger
 ```

-### To complete our setup, please refer to the installation documentation listed below:
+### To complete the setup, please refer to the installation documentation listed below:

 ---